igor17400/vida_antes_do_fim/README.md

 ## Project Description

-The title "Life Before The End" is inspired by a Brazilian podcast that explores the extermination of an Indigenous group known as the "Índio do Buraco" (Man of the Hole).
+The title "Life Before The End" is inspired by a Brazilian podcast episode, ["Vida Depois do Fim" (Life After the End)](https://radionovelo.com.br/originais/apresenta/vida-depois-do-fim/) from "Rádio Novelo", that explores the extermination of an Indigenous group known as the "Índio do Buraco" (Man of the Hole).

 The project aims to serve as an open-source tool for sharing knowledge about Indigenous peoples worldwide, providing references and resources for those interested in learning more about them.
 It also aims to be a resource for scientists actively working towards the progress of Indigenous communities.

-## Features

-- **Hero Section**: Introduction to the project with a captivating image and title.
-- **Informative Sections**: Detailed descriptions of the project's inspiration and goals.
-- **Image Gallery**: Visual representation of the "Man of the Hole."
-- **Call-to-Action Buttons**: Easy navigation to learn more about Indigenous populations and view research papers.

 ## Installation